Hugo Salmela: Death

 Salmela was accidentally killed in an explosion in March 1918.
 Kustaa Salminen, the former commander of the Western Front, unintentionally triggered a hand grenade in the Red Guard headquarters and threw it into a basket full of grenades.
 The explosion killed several members of the Red Guard staff and Salminen himself was injured.
-Hugo Salmela was first buried at the Red Guard military cemetery in Pyynikinharju, but after the war, the Whites moved his body into a mass grave at the Kalevankangas Cemetery.
+Hugo Salmela was first buried at the Red Guard military cemetery in Pyynikinharju, but after the war, the Whites dug up and moved his body into a mass grave at the Kalevankangas Cemetery.